panthistle/popmesh/README.md

 ### About

 'Pop Mesh' is the first of three 'path-on-path' addons for Blender I wrote over the past few months.
 They all share
-the same core script though there are differences in their implementation as they deal with different object types.
+the same core script though there are siginificant differences in their implementation as they deal with different
-These addons have been tested with Blender 2.93 LTS.
+object types.
+All three addons have been tested with Blender 2.93 LTS.

 ### Download and Installation